educational-game-project/game-api/README.md

 # Educational Game API

-An API for Educational Game with uses, schools management and score statistics and users play histories.
+An API for Educational Game with users, schools management and score statistics and users play histories.

 ## Features